nagy135/rusty-configs/README.md

 # rusty-configs
 Manages configs across multiple devices using shared sqlite db file.

+# seriousness
+This project doesnt try to be anything serious, its just learning project trying to build some codebase around rust's sqlite binding.
+During implementation I m trying to build some "entity abstraction", defining traits that avoid replicating code on multiple structs.

 # features
 * holds global versions (example: 'work', 'home')
 * has commands to store and retrieve configs to/from their locations